 To allow additional users to create event channels, you can assign an event

 channel role with

-!server role channel <role>.
+/settings role channel.
 This will allow any user with

 the given role to create event channels.

 To create an event channel, Apollo must have the follow permissions.

 - Read Messages

 If you run into permission issues, be sure to check your category permission overrides for Manage Channels.

 /event command outside of an event channel, the first prompt